fairdirect/foodrescue-app/README.md

 1. **Update the version.** Updating the version defines the current state as the version number you enter.
 You have to adapt:

     * In `CMakeLists.txt`: line `project(foodrescue-app VERSION …)`.
 This version string should only have two components, such as "0.2".
+    * In `src/qml/AboutPage.qml`: line `"version": "0.2"`.
+This version string should only have two components.
     * In `src/android/AndroidManifest.xml`: line `<manifest … android:versionName="0.2" android:versionCode="200" …>`.
 As per our convention documented there, this version string has three components, the last of which is the "packaging version" that is omitted in the `CMakeLists.txt` version string.
 It is needed for example to disambiguate [multiple APKs](https://developer.android.com/google/play/publishing/multiple-apks) uploaded for the same release.